SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h2 id="performingsearches">Performing Searches</h2>

 Many API calls allow you to select which observations you want to return by specifying a set of search constraints.
 If no constraints are specified, all observations in the database are returned.
-A search constraint consists of a slug and a desired value.
+A search constraint consists of a `search_id` and a desired value.
 For example:

 %CODE%
 volumeid=COISS_2001
 %ENDCODE%

-When searching on a multiple-choice field, multiple search values can be specified separated by commas.
-In this case, fields matching any of the values are returned:
+When searching on a multiple-choice field, additional search values can be specified separated by commas.
+In this case, observations matching any of the values are returned:

 %CODE%
 planet=Saturn,Uranus,Neptune